jsa4000/Getting-Started-GitHub/03_FIXING_AND_UNDO.md

 	git clean -df

-###2.6 Recover deleted branch or Commit from historical reference log.
+###2.6 Recover deleted Branches or Commit from historical reference log.

-This is used when you want to recover a bracnh that has been totally delete from the log (hoistorial of commits) To see all the logs (not only the commited or the valid ones) you have to use the following command:
+This is used when you want to recover a branch that has been totally deleted from the log.
+Following command is used to see all the operations done in the respository:

 	git reflog

-This command will retrieve all the actions (not only the current commits) of the current branf To recover one of the branches from this log you need to checkout using the hash.
+To recover one of the branches from this log you need to checkout using the Hash.

 	git checkout to_recover_action_hash

-In this moment if you use "git status" oe "git log" you will see that you are just after this action performed.
+After the checkout, you can use ***"git status"*** or ***"git log"***, to see the current status after this action.
-However your branch keep with the same temporary number.
+However the checked branch will keep with the same temporary number.
 So you need to create a new one from this point.

 	git branch backup

 At this stage you will have a new branch with the recovered branch.

 ###2.7 Revert changes to a commit with historical

-Using the command ***git revert***, the outcomes will be similar as using the command ***git reset***.
-However, with this command the log is not going to be *"reverted"*.
-So, this will result as a new commit added to the log.
+By using ***revert*** the outcomes obtained will be very similar as using the command ***reset***.
+However, the log is not going to be *"reverted"* so it will be logged as a new commit in the historical.
->In order to revert to a current committed point you should need the hash:
+>In order to revert to a current committed point you should need the Hash.

 	git revert commit-hash